FragmentedCurve/www/data/README.md

     - Hostname of the gopher server.
 It needs to be included in each link.
 - **gopher-port**
     - tcp port of the gopher server.
 70 is the default port.
 It needs to be included in each link.

-### The *articles* Variable

-The *articles* variable holds post metadata.
+- **gopher-format**
+    - format of the gopher server. default is the geomyidae format, gophernicus format is commented.
+- **gopher-index**
+    - name of the gopher menu file. defaut is index.gph for geomyidae, gophermap file is commented.

+### Posts declarations

+Each post is declared with its metadata using the function "post".
-So you need to create an entry in the *articles* variable for each of your posts.
+So you need to add a new line for each of your posts.

 Of the following keywords, only ``:author`` and ``:short`` can be omitted.